jamieqianhui/jamieqianhui.github.io/_posts/2019-07-07-Text-Processing-Python.markdown

 filtered_tokens = [w for w in word_tokens if not w in stop_words]
 ```

-**Lemmatisation** — another approach to remove inflection by determining the part of speech and utilizing detailed database of the language.
-Lemmatization, unlike Stemming, reduces the inflected words properly ensuring that the root word belongs to the language.
-In Lemmatization root word is called Lemma.
+**Lemmatization** — another approach to remove inflection by determining the part of speech and utilizing detailed database of the language.
+Unlike Stemming, lemmatization reduces the inflected words properly ensuring that the root word belongs to the language.
+For example, the root word of *Lemmatization* is called Lemma.
 A lemma (plural lemmas or lemmata) is the canonical form, dictionary form, or citation form of a set of words.

 ```python
 from nltk.stem import WordNetLemmatizer